apereo/apereo.github.io/_posts/cas/2018-02-02-OIDC-link-account.md

 ---
 layout:     post
-title:      Link OIDC user to existing Database user
+title:      Link CAS OIDC user to existing Database user
-summary:    In which we show to link OIDC id to LDAP database user
+summary:    In which we show to link OIDC id to LDAP database user.
 tags:       [CAS]
 ---